 Director & Writer

-Her current feature film project, SOLE SURVIVOR, profiles four people who, through the vagaries of fate, were the only survivors of otherwise fatal plane crashes.
-SOLE SURVIVOR provides them with a sensitive platform to tell their stories.
-It will be released in 2013.
+, profiles four people who, through the vagaries of fate, were the only survivors of otherwise fatal plane crashes.
+Sole Survivor

 Currently Anna Patel is a film and video editor at Foundation Content in LA.
 In the past six years she has edited films, documentaries, trailers, commercials, viral web spots and music videos.
 She has worked with a diverse amount of clients on numerous projects including The Arctic Monkeys, KD Lang, Matt and Kim, Nike, Levis, Clorox, SnapDragon, Music Box Films, Warner Brothers and At&t.
 Her passion lies somewhere between directing stop motion short films and editing compelling and life altering documentaries, such as Sole Survivor.
 She brings creativity, trust, collaboration and a strong work ethic to the editing room.
 Also she always will have a cup of warm tea and a smile waiting for you.